CSharp-CheatSheet/CSharp-CheatSheet.github.io/pages/inheritance.md

         {
         }

-        // Must should have existed from the parent class, from System.Object in this case public override string ToString()
+        // Must should have existed from the base class, from System.Object in this case
+        // ToString has been defined in the namespace System public override string ToString()
         {
             return Name;